 Both nights were a real confirmation that this industry is riding an exciting wave of opportunity and expansion.
 Final thoughts from a marketer’s perspective?
 If you’re a young Fintech getting started and reading this, get your name out there!

-- Build your network of connections: find out events, meetups, go everywhere and meet everyone.
+- Build your network of connections: Find events, meetups, go everywhere and meet everyone.

 - Go for lunch (and learn), ask for advice, seek out mentors – make it a point to have at least one meetup a week with someone who can help you better understand what you can be doing to grow your brand.